Phenotypic disparity: Measuring disparity

 The morphospace of the plant kingdom.
 Taxa with higher disparity occupy larger areas.

 Initially, there was no consensus on how to measure disparity.
 In the 1980s, taxonomic metrics was an early approach of measuring disparity among groups.
-It involved counting how many different families or genera there were to measuring the diversity and disparity of a taxon.
+It involved counting how many different families or genera there were to measure the diversity and disparity of a taxon.
 It was based on the assumption that higher-ranked taxa could represent specific morphological innovations.
 Although this approach was criticized as it relied on artificial and non-monophyletic taxa, it provided valuable insights into the evolution of disparity.
 Some conclusions have been confirmed by subsequent quantitative metrics.

 Currently, disparity is usually quantified using the morphospace, which is a multidimensional space covering the morphological variation within a taxon.
 Due to the use of different mathematical tools, morphospaces may have different geometric structures and mathematical meanings.

 The initial step involves selecting multiple phenotypic descriptors (characteristics described in appropriate ways) that vary among different taxa.
 All phenotypic characteristics can be used to evaluate the disparity of a group, but the morphological characteristics are mostly used, because they are more accessible than others.
 Secondly, use the selected descriptors to construct a morphospace.
 Then, use standard statistical dispersion indicators, such as total range or total variance, to describe the dispersion and distribution of groups in morphospace.
 The morphospace is a multidimensional space, which is almost impossible to visualize, so the dimensionality of the morphospace should be reduced using principal component analysis, principal coordinate analysis, nonmetric multidimensional scaling, or other mathematical methods.
 Therefore, it could be projected onto a two-dimensional space to visualize it.